 Each unit will teach you how to apply these skills practically in real life.

 Through this Functional Skills English course, you’ll learn how to write a compelling letter using correct spelling and grammar.
 You will also be taught how to talk with confidence over the phone and face-to-face.

 You will explore the science behind the written and spoken word.
 This includes everything from analysing the syntax, morphology and phonology of the English language.
 You will also gain an insight into the themes and ideas discussed by writers, which will help you to become a better writer in turn.

-Rather than developing skills for life, you will develop your understanding of the English language.
+Rather than developing skills for life, GCSE English courses will develop your understanding of the English language.
 You will build a solid foundation for further academic study of the subject.
 In a nutshell, Functional Skills equip you with life skills whilst GCSEs equip you with knowledge upon which you can build in the future.

 Achieving Your Qualification

 With online learning, there are no timetables or restrictions.
 You’ll have 24/7 access to your learning resources so you can study whenever and for however long you like.
 You will have the freedom to set your pace and complete your qualification in your time.
 You can take 2 weeks or 2 years to do this.

-If you dedicate just 2 hours to your studies every day, whether you are studying Functional Skills Level 2 Maths or Functional Skills English, you could achieve your Functional Skills qualification in less than 4 weeks.
+If you dedicate just 2 hours to your studies every day, whether you are studying Functional Skills Level 2 Maths or Functional Skills English, you could achieve your qualification in less than 4 weeks.
 This includes taking your exam online too.
 Studying for your GCSEs online at the same pace could take you 2 months or more, not including exam time.

 Both GCSEs and Functional Skills, when studied online, will award you with a qualification more quickly than if you study them at a traditional college.
-However, Functional Skills are better for people who want to boost their skills quickly (perhaps in time for employment), whereas GCSEs are ideal for individuals that want to dedicate more time to their studies.
+However, Functional Skills software online courses are better for people who want to boost their skills quickly (perhaps in time for employment), whereas GCSE courses are ideal for individuals that want to dedicate more time to their studies.

 GCSEs or Functional Skills?

 GCSEs and Functional Skills qualifications are ideal for anyone who wants to get to grips with the basics of English and Maths.
 However, one may be more suitable for you than the other.

 It all comes down to why you’re studying the qualification and what you wish to gain from it.
-If you want to evidence your literacy and numeracy skills to an employer or boost your confidence when working with words and numbers, Functional Skills offers the perfect solution.
+If you want to demonstrate your literacy and numeracy skills to an employer or boost your confidence when working with words and numbers, Functional Skills online courses offer the perfect solution.
 Functional Skills Maths Level 2 and Functional Skills English will cover both bases.

-This is similarly the case if you want to enhance your IT knowledge to help you become more efficient in the workplace.
-Or even know how to use ratios to bake a cake.
+This is similarly the case if you want to enhance your knowledge to help you become more efficient in the workplace, or even know how to use ratios to bake a cake.
 It’s not necessarily the qualification itself that is important in these cases, it’s having the skills and the know-how.
 Functional Skills English and Functional Skills Level 2 Maths courses enable you to have the ability to demonstrate your understanding in real-world situations.

 Alternatively, if you require a qualification as evidence of your academic abilities and skills, GCSE courses are ideal.
 This is especially the case if you want to further your education at college or university, although some universities now accept Functional Skills in lieu of GCSEs.

 GCSEs are benchmark qualifications that pave the way to higher education and are essential for entry into a number of skilled career paths.
-Functional Skills and GCSEs both have their merits.
-And neither is less valuable than the other.
+Functional Skills and GCSEs both have their merits, and neither is less valuable than the other.
 The value of any qualification is what you do with it.

-At learndirect, we offer a range of GCSE courses and Functional Skills packages to ensure that you find the right programme for you.
+At learndirect, we offer a range of online GCSE courses and Functional Skills packages to ensure that you find the right programme for you.

 Our courses can all be studied online, so you can balance your studies with your home life without having to compromise on either.
 With easy and instant enrolments, you can also start learning whenever you’re ready to.
 There are no term dates to hold you back or restrict your learning.